 The sky continued to darken as the storm clouds rolled in from the west, quickly going from blue to grey, with patches of darker grey floating by much like smoke from a nearby fire.

 Birds swarmed in the distance, as if unsure of the safest path, as thunder began to disturb the otherwise peaceful quiet of her early Sunday morning.
 Leaves ruffled in the sudden breeze.
 Squirrels chattered from high in the pine trees as black crows squawked even louder.

-Chilled by the cold air arriving with the storm, she tugged at the left side of her thin fleece jacket that hung loose off her bare shoulder, pulled the zipper up a little higher.
+Chilled by the cold air arriving with the storm, she tugged at the left side of her thin fleece jacket that hung loosely off her bare shoulder, pulled the zipper up a little higher.

-She had slipped out of the bed and into a pair of lounge pants as quietly as possible, not wanting to wake him, and thrown the jacket on as she headed to the kitchen of their lake cabin.
+She had slipped out of bed and into a pair of lounge pants as quietly as possible, not wanting to wake him, and thrown the jacket on as she headed to the kitchen of their lake cabin.
 Once she had poured herself a cup of coffee, she stepped out onto the long, covered porch, and sat in the wooden swing they had shared the night before while enjoying a small glass of wine.